oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

       * **Type**: **Public**

-      * Choose **Compartment**: if you don't remember, get it with command `echo $COMP_NAME` the name to choose
+      * Choose **Compartment**: if you don't remember, get it with the command `echo $COMP_NAME` the name to choose
       * Network
         * Choose **Virtual cloud network in &ltcompartment-name\>**: <network-vcn\> defined
         * Select **Subnet in &ltcompartment-name\>**: public subnet under <network-vcn\>
         * check **Enable network &ltcompartment-name\>** and choose **Network security group in &ltcompartment-name\>** created at the step before, for example: *dcms*-**security-group-apigw**.
-        * NOTE: you can use an own certificate for API Gateway front-end.
-In this case we use the default certificate provided by the gateway.
+        * NOTE: you can use your certificate for API Gateway front-end.
+In this case, we use the default certificate provided by the gateway.

         ![create_gw](./images/create-gw.png " ")